autocrossblog/autocrossblog_astro/src/content/post/2011/2011-04-09-listen-to-the-el-toro-prosolo-live.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
+author: "chris"
 publishDate: 2011-04-09T00:44:21+00:00
-title: "Listen to the El Toro ProSolo Live"
+updateDate: 2024-11-18T10:51:34-06:00
+url: "2011/listen-to-the-el-toro-prosolo-live"
 excerpt: "Explore our test run with UStream and FM Audio Broadcast at the El Toro ProSolo.
 Journey with us as we create an innovative way to livestream car raci..."
-author: chris
-url: 'listen-to-the-el-toro-prosolo-live'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-18T10:51:34-06:00
+title: "Listen to the El Toro ProSolo Live"
 ---

 So today I did some testing with UStream and the FM Audio Broadcast at the El Toro ProSolo.
 I think I managed to come up with a way to broadcast the announce stream out on the internet (audio only) using UStream.